menu icon

 How to make soup with root vegetables

-2. Roast vegetables: Spread the vegetables on a baking sheet lined with parchment, add the bay leaf and roast in the upper part of the oven for 30 minutes (or until tender) turning halfway.
+2. Roast vegetables: Spread the vegetables on a large baking sheet lined with parchment and roast in the centre of the oven for 30 minutes until tender.
+Remove from the oven.

-4. Cook soup: Place all the vegetables in a pot (along with the bay leaf), add the hot vegetable stock, turmeric, then cover and bring to the boil.
-Simmer for 3-5 minutes.
+4. Cook soup: Place all the vegetables in a pot (including the onion and garlic), add the stock (hot) then cover and bring to the boil.
+Lower the heat and simmer for 5-8 minutes (until the vegetables are soft enough to mash easily, but don't overcook it).

-5. Finish off: Remove from the heat and partly mash the mixture using a potato masher to get a thick chunky consistency.
+5. Adjust texture: Remove from the heat, stir in the butter and partly mash the soup using a potato masher (or hand blender) to a thick, chunky texture.
 Adjust the seasoning if needed and serve.

 Serving suggestions